MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * An app must disclose what data it uses and what the data is used for in its terms of use and privacy policy links.

 * [Resource-specific consent](resource-specific-consent.md) provides a set of permissions that apps can request, which appears on the installation screen of the app.
-To learn more about resource-specific consent permissions, see [Graph permissions reference](/graph/permissions-reference#teams-resource-specific-consent-permissions).
+To learn more about resource-specific consent permissions, .

 * Apps may also need permissions other than resource-specific consent permissions.
 After an app is installed, the app may request Graph permissions through a consent prompt.
 To learn more, see [Understanding Azure AD application consent experiences](/azure/active-directory/develop/application-consent-experience).
 You can configure API permissions and consent in the Azure portal.
 To learn more, see [Azure Active Directory consent framework](/azure/active-directory/develop/consent-framework).